dj80hd/docker-compose-ci-example/README.md

 A simple python application with `docker-compose` integration tests that run inside a container so that in can be used in a continuous integration pipeline like concourse.

+## Background

+Concourse [does not support docker-compose well](https://github.com/concourse/concourse/issues/324).  [`dcind`](https://github.com/meAmidos/dcind) is one of the work-arounds and the basis of this example.

 ## Setup
 `docker` and `docker-compose` are required.